JuliaSpaceMissionDesign/Tempo.jl/README.md

 ## Documentation
 For further information on this package please refer to the [stable documentation](https://juliaspacemissiondesign.github.io/Tempo.jl/stable/)

+## Tempo.jl vs AstroTime.jl
+Tempo.jl and AstroTime.jl are very similar libraries that allow transformations between various astronomical time representations.
+The major differences are:

+- AstroTime.jl supports accurate Epoch transformations by leveraging high precision arithmetics.
+- Tempo.jl is more efficient when multiple timescales conversions must be performed to convert a given Epoch (e.g., it does not allocate memory).

 ## Support
 If you found this package useful, please consider starring the repository.
 We also encourage you to take a look at other astrodynamical packages of the [JSMD](https://github.com/JuliaSpaceMissionDesign/) organisation.